dkobak/excess-mortality/README.md

 Analysis code: [`all-countries.ipynb`](https://github.com/dkobak/excess-mortality/blob/main/all-countries.ipynb) (can be [run in Colab](https://colab.research.google.com/github/dkobak/excess-mortality/blob/main/all-countries.ipynb)).

 The data are sourced from the [World Mortality Dataset](https://github.com/akarlinsky/world_mortality).
 Excess mortality is computed relative to the baseline obtained using linear extrapolation of the 2015–19 trend.
-In the figure below, gray lines are 2015–19, black line is baseline for 2020, red line is 2020, purple line is 2021.
+In each subplot in the figure below, gray lines are 2015–19, black line is baseline for 2020, red line is 2020, blue line is 2021.
 Countries are sorted by the % increase over the baseline.

 Red number: excess mortality starting from the first officially reported Covid-19 death.<br>
 Gray number: excess mortality as a % of the annual baseline deaths.<br>